openharmony/docs/en/device-dev/driver/driver-peripherals-face_auth-des.md

   Inter-Process Communication (IPC) is a mechanism that allows processes to communicate with each other.

+- HDI

+  The hardware device interface (HDI) is located between the basic system service layer and the device driver layer.
+It provides APIs for abstracting hardware device functions, which shields underlying hardware device differences for system services.
+For details, see [HDI Specifications](../../design/hdi-design-specifications.md).

 ### Working Principles

 The Face_auth driver provides basic facial authentication capabilities for the User_auth and Face_auth service to ensure successful facial authentication.